 Your doctor may delay or stop your treatment with enfortumab vedotin-ejfv injection, or treat you with additional medications, depending on your response to the medication and any side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment.

-What side effects can enfortumab cause?
+What are the side effects of enfortumab (Padcev)?

 Serious side effects